shortcut/testing/unit-tests/README.md

 ### Flexible
 * Write tests that target public methods.
 Don't focus on private methods or hidden methods.
 Those should be hit when hitting public APIs.
+* Testing non-public methods / contracts can create a state where refactoring your code becomes painful because you also have to update and maintain your unit tests.

 ## Types of unit test
 If you are unsure whether your test is simple enough, ask yourself if your test falls into one of these categories and if your test contains two or more then you'll be sure that your test is asserting too much: